 - Travel hand sanitizer

 - First aid kit

-- Camera gear – DOWNLOAD our Camera Gear Checklist!
+- Camera gear – DOWNLOAD the free checklist!

+But the Utah National Parks in the fall will be crowded, especially the Canyonlands, Arches and Moab area in general.
 In November you may still find lines to get into the park, especially on the weekends.
 The points of interest and hiking trails at Canyonlands may be busy.

 The weather at Canyonlands National Park in November begins to really cool down.
 You’ll find cold mornings and evenings, and daytime temperatures are a bit cool.

 The average highs are around 56 degrees with the lows around 30 in November.
 And if a rain storm rolls in the weather can be unpredictable.
 We recommend you have a fleece jacket, winter hat and gloves when visiting in November.

 Is November a Good Time to Visit Canyonlands?

 November may not be best time to visit Canyonlands National Park for everyone.
 The weather is pretty chilly in the mornings and evenings, but just about perfect during the day.

 You’ll enjoy a FREE National Park entrance day on Veterans Day in November!

 “Download the app to your phone – no cell or wifi service needed.
 Based on your GPS location, the app takes you on a guided tour of the park and points out all the interesting features and stops.
 It’s like having a park ranger in the car with you.”